angelb9967/Merc-Airline-Booking-CMD/README.md

 MERC is a console-based airline booking system developed in C++. 🚀🎫

-It serves as a project demonstrating fundamental programming concepts such as conditionals (switches), loops, and effective user input handling within a command-line environment.
-The system features a custom text-based interface, enhanced with ASCII art to provide an engaging and simulated functional booking experience.
+It serves as a project demonstrating fundamental programming concepts such as conditionals (switches), loops, and user input handling within a command-line environment.

+The system features a custom text-based interface, enhanced with ANSI-style console art (colored ASCII visuals using foreground and background colors) to provide an engaging and simulated booking experience.

 This project was developed early in my programming journey, focusing primarily on `switch` statements and `loops`.